 Planets in November

 Both the ice giants Uranus and Neptune are up high after sunset.
 Although they are both pass their prime for this year, they are both still observable in the early evening hours.
-Neptune sets first, at around by mid-month.
+Neptune sets first, at around midnight by mid-month.
 Uranus stays out later into the wee hours of the morning.
 Although the ice giants are considerably larger than Earth, their extreme distance from us means they appear tiny in the sky.
 At magnitude +5.7, Uranus can be spotted by eye under dark conditions with little light pollution.
 Neptune, at +7.8, it just too dim for most to pick out of the sky by eye.
 However, even a small telescope will readily reveal their striking blue colors.
 If your interested in taking a peak at the ice giants, now is your last chance before they descend from sight for a while.

 Jupiter is starting to make a come back this month, but you will nee to stay up late or get up early to see it.
-It doesn't crest the horizon until aboutby mid-month, and you'll need to wait a few hours afterward to get a decent telescopic view.
+It doesn't crest the horizon until about 1:30am by mid-month, and you'll need to wait a few hours afterward to get a decent telescopic view.
 Jupiter's apparition is still young, there is plenty of time to get some great visual observations later into it's cycle.
 It won't be at it's best until March 2016.

 Venus rises not long after Jupiter, and at magnitude -4.2, looks strikingly bright in the morning sky.
 Again, you'll need to be an early riser to see it's brilliance.